sulu-cmf/sulu-docs/cookbook/external-media-storage.rst

     ``{{ asset(media.thumbnail['40x40']) }}``

-    and configure a CDN Domain in the Symfony configuration ``framework.assets`` configuration.
+    and `configure a CDN Domain`_ in the Symfony configuration ``framework.assets`` configuration.
 If you have tested your proxy or CDN and it correctly caches the generated images for a long time, you can disable saving the thumbnails to the local filesystem by setting ``sulu_media.format_cache.save_image`` to ``false`` in ``config/packages/sulu_media.yaml``, it is recommend to use an ENV variable to locally still use it.

     Important: Never disable the format cache unless you have set up a CDN or proxy.
 Otherwise, your server will regenerate the image format on every request, which can overwhelm your server, as image generation is resource-intensive.

+.. _Configure a CDN Domain: https://symfony.com/doc/6.4/reference/configuration/framework.html#base-urls